derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-06/08/2022 16:20:04 : 3 Database Admins walked into a NoSQL bar.
+07/08/2022 16:19:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-'Knock, knock.'
-'Who's there?' ... very long pause ...
-'Java.'
+There are 10 types of people: those who understand binary, those who don't, and those who were expecting this joke to be in trinary.
 <!-- replace-with-joke ends -->